-safeguarding@englandgolf.org

-unavailable a principle of least

-delay is important.
-Please contact

-the England Golf Lead Safeguarding

-Officer is not in post or is

-Officer 01526 351824
+\ If for any reason a Club Welfare Officer is not in post or is unavailable a principle of least delay is important.
+Please contact the England Golf Lead Safeguarding Officer 01526 351824 safeguarding@englandgolf.org

 4. Emergencies and incidents

 - 4.1 Parental Consent Forms will be obtained and retained by Badgemore Park GC for all children who are participating in events or activities, or attending coaching organised by the club.
 These forms will be treated in confidence and only shared with those who require the information they contain to perform their role effectively.
 (Junior Profile and Parental Consent Forms-Appendix 10) - 4.2 In the event of a child requiring medical attention: - The parents will be contacted immediately. - In the event of failure to contact parents, the alternative emergency contacts will be used. - The consent form will be consulted to establish whether parents have given their consent for a club representative to act in loco parentis. - An adult club representative will accompany the child to seek medical attention, if appropriate, ensuring that they take the consent form with them. - A record of the action taken will be made and retained by a club representative. - 4.3 Where a parent is late in collecting their child the following procedure will apply: - Attempt to contact the parent/carer using the contact details on the Parental Consent Form - Attempt to contact the first, then the second emergency contact nominated on the Consent Form - Wait with the young person(s) at the venue with, wherever possible, other staff/volunteers or parents. - If no one is reachable, contact the Club's Welfare Officer for advice. - If all attempts to make contact fail, consideration should be given to contacting the police for their advice. - Staff, volunteers and coaches should try to avoid: - Taking the child home or to another location without consent.